 What kind of bread to use in slow cooker stuffing?

 I seem to always go back to regular dried bread cubes that you see in the bags at the grocery store meant for making stuffing and dressing.
 I’ve tried cornbread and whole wheat but we didn’t like it as well, so I’ll be sticking with white bread.
+However, I do have my eye on this Cornbread Dressing recipe.
+It looks so delicious!

 I use the large crockpot and usually get it going by 10 am for a dinner time of 3 pm.
 I will usually fry up the sausage the night before along with the celery mix.
-I used the pre-prepped mix of celery, onions etc… from Trader Joes and it was perfect and saved time……which we all know I need right now.
+I used the pre-prepped mix of celery, onions, etc… from Trader Joes and it was perfect and saved time……which we all know I need right now.

 - 1 1/2 cup chopped onion